Back to all posts

 The physical feel of your business card is just as important as its look.
 A thicker, more substantial card communicates quality and durability, leaving a lasting impression of professionalism.
 Most plastic cards come in a standard thickness, like 20PT, which is sturdy enough to feel premium without being bulky.
 This ensures your card won’t easily bend or wear out in someone’s wallet.
 The finish is also determined by the plastic type you choose.
 A clear card has a glossy, smooth finish, while a frosted card offers a more textured, matte feel.
 This tactile element makes your card more memorable and encourages people to hold onto it.

-Integrate Your QR Code into the Design
+Designing Around Your QR Code

 Your QR code shouldn’t be an afterthought; it should be a seamless part of your card’s design.
 Instead of just placing a standard black-and-white square in the corner, think about how you can weave it into your overall aesthetic.
 You can customize the QR code’s color to match your brand palette, making it feel intentional and cohesive.
 Consider its placement carefully so it’s easy to scan but doesn’t overpower your logo or contact details.
 A well-integrated QR code shows attention to detail and reinforces your brand’s commitment to quality across all your marketing materials.
 This small touch makes your card look more professional and thoughtfully designed.